Our Mutual Fund page allows you to evaluate, compare, learn and invest in over 3,200 mutual funds from leading mutual fund companies including:

 Add to your portfolio over time through the power of dollar-cost averaging.

 - 1 Does not take into account charges, fees, expenses or commissions imposed by the mutual fund companies, all of which can be associated with mutual fund investments.
 Please read the prospectus carefully before investing.
 In accordance with industry practice, fees or other dealer compensation may be paid by the mutual fund companies to Scotia iTRADE.
 You will be charged a 1% fee (minimum $38.88) on the sale or switch of all mutual funds held for less than 90 days.
-Broker-assisted trades are subject to a fee of $45.00.
+Add $50.00 for telephone representative – assisted trades.